-Before heading to Kyiv, Khodakivska created a partnership with Save Ukraine, a local NGO that organizes rescue missions to return deported Ukrainian children (as of late 2023, Save Ukraine said it had made 13 expeditions and brought home 223 children).
-The group helped the filmmaker develop a travel plan and connect with families and returned children.
+Before heading to Kyiv, Khodakivska created a partnership with Save Ukraine, a local NGO that organizes rescue missions to return deported Ukrainian children (as of late 2023, Save Ukraine helped the filmmaker develop a travel plan and connect with families and returned children.
 The Kherson and Kharkiv regions were target destinations: both had experienced frequent child deportations under Russian occupation, and both were areas where Ukraine had subsequently liberated territories, making it possible for Khodakivska and her crew to visit and interview families there.
 Other partners in planning for the research trip were Terre Des Hommes Germany, an international children's rights organization, and a local group, Ukrainian NGO Girls; these groups helped with trauma awareness training for the film crew and psychological support to the children and families Khodakivska would interview.

-local film crew she would work with at a Kyiv coffee shop.
+incorporated into the project.
+Shortly after Khodakivska's arrival, she met the local film crew she would work with at a Kyiv coffee shop.
 The occasional air raid siren wailed as she spelled out her idea of having the artist sit in on the filming of interviews, making drawings of what the children described - a variation on the courtroom sketch work that Kakhidze sometimes did in Ukraine.
 But when the cinematographer suggested that having Kakhidze in the room drawing pictures could be distracting for the children, that idea was dropped.